ddchristopher/nda-assistant/README.md

 # AI Assistant for NDA Redlining

 This project demonstrates an AI-powered assistant designed to analyze Non-Disclosure Agreements (NDAs).
-It leverages the OpenAI Assistants API with Vector Stores to summarize the contract, identify key clauses, and provide redline suggestions based on a pre-defined negotiation playbook.
+It leverages the OpenAI Responses API with Vector Stores to summarize the contract, identify key clauses, and provide redline suggestions based on a pre-defined negotiation playbook.

 ## Overview